 FRAMINGHAM – Gasoline prices in Massachusetts are down three cents this week, according to AAA Northeast, which has an office in Framingham.

-The Massachusetts price is three cents below the national average for regular unleaded of $2.92.
+The Massachusetts price is 22 cents higher than the national average for regular unleaded of $2.37.

 A year ago at this time, the average price in Massachusetts was 13 cents lower at $2.46.